EventStore/EventStore/docs/server/features/connectors/details.md

 Connectors are hosted on EventStoreDB nodes with high availability, but they currently only operate on leader nodes.
 In the event of a node failure, the connectors will be restarted on the newly elected leader node.
-Future releases will enhance this functionality by supporting the commercial deployment of connectors across multiple nodes.
+Future releases will enhance this functionality by supporting the deployment of connectors across multiple nodes.

 ## Performance